Agrostophyllum parviflorum J.J.Sm. 1908 SECTION Agrostophyllum

 Flower Size .1" [3 mm]

-Found in the Moluccas and New Guinea in shady montane forests at elevations of sealevel to 1000 meters as a medium sized, hot growing epiphyte with close set, laterally compressed, many leafed stems carrying patent, basally half twisteed, linear-lanceolate, obtuse, shortly bilobulate, mucronate, basally slightly narrowed and conduplicate, grooved along the midrib, keeeled below, coriaceosu leaves that blooms in the spring and summer on a terminal, nodding, densely capitate, semiglobose inflorescence with oblong, strongly concave, obtuse, membraneous floral bracts.
+Found in the Moluccas and New Guinea in shady montane forests at elevations of sealevel to 1000 meters as a medium sized, hot to warm growing epiphyte with close set, laterally compressed, many leafed stems carrying patent, basally half twisted, linear-lanceolate, obtuse, shortly bilobulate, mucronate, basally slightly narrowed and conduplicate, grooved along the midrib, keeeled below, coriaceous leaves that blooms in the winter, spring, summer and fall on a terminal, nodding, densely capitate, semiglobose inflorescence with oblong, strongly concave, obtuse, membraneous floral bracts.

 Synonyms

-References W3 Tropicos, Kew Monocot list , IPNI ; Lindleyana Vol 17 No 1 2002; Flora Malesiana Orchids of New Guinea Vol III Shuiteman and de Vogel 2005
+References W3 Tropicos, Kew Monocot list , IPNI ; The Orchidaceae of German New Guinea Schlechter 1912 drawing good Lindleyana Vol 17 No 1 2002; Flora Malesiana Orchids of New Guinea Vol III Shuiteman and de Vogel 2005